sirtuxalot/BG_DIY_WxStn/ReadMe.md

 - 20 November 2021: Added rain sensor with assistance from [here](https://www.youtube.com/watch?v=2layMOhue7M&t)
 - 23 November 2021: Added deep sleep with assistance from [here](https://randomnerdtutorials.com/esp8266-deep-sleep-with-arduino-ide/).
 Replace Serial(ln) with Debug(ln) to allow enable/disable of debug content in serial monitor
 - 22 December 2021: Standardize format of constants with the sketch.
 Added code for SI1145 UV sensor
+- 2 June 2022: Add libraries and code to send data to influxdb and wifimanager to simply network setup